hadacchi/utfstr/README.md

-Some multibyte characters, e.g. Kanji, Hiragana and Katakana in Japanese, have twice width of ascii characters.
+Some multibyte characters, e.g. Kanji, Hiragana and Katakana in Japanese, have twice width of ascii characters. utfstr object returns width of the string by `len`.
-Usually we don't care it, however, some modules, like texttables, get width of columns by `len` and multibyte characters break layout.

 # attention